HubSpot: Reception

 The Boston Business Journal named HubSpot a "Best Place to Work in 2012".
 In 2015, the company was named the best large company to work for in Massachusetts by The Boston Globe.
 In 2017, HubSpot was named seventh by CNBC as one of the best places to work.
 Glassdoor named HubSpot the best place to work in 2020 and the #2 best place to work in 2022.
+By July 2026, HubSpot's overall employee rating on Glassdoor had declined to 3.4 out of 5, based on employee reviews submitted to the platform.
 In 2024, HubSpot was listed among the top marketing & digital advertising software products by G2, a platform that ranks software products based on user reviews and ratings.

+In January 2026, PCMag named HubSpot Marketing Hub its Best Overall email marketing software and awarded it an Editors’ Choice distinction, highlighting its integrated CRM and marketing automation features while noting its pricing complexity and learning curve.